 3.24 The Secretariat has also fostered relationships with other security-focused organisations to explore relevant scientific and technological issues and share experiences in regard to providing practical and actionable science advice.
-It has participated in workshops and events organised by the Biological Weapons Convention, the Comprehensive Nuclear-Test-Ban-Treaty Organisation (CTBTO), The Hague Security Delta, the International Atomic Energy Agency (IAEA), the Organisation for Animal Health (through its Biothreat Reduction Programme), the

-Spiez Laboratory (in particular in the CONVERGENCE workshop series), and the United Nations Interregional Crime and Justice Research Institute (UNICRI).
+It has participated in workshops and events organised by the Biological Weapons Convention, the Comprehensive Nuclear-Test-Ban-Treaty Organisation (CTBTO), The Hague Security Delta, the International Atomic Energy Agency (IAEA), the Organisation for Animal Health (through its Biothreat Reduction Programme), the Spiez Laboratory (in particular in the CONVERGENCE workshop series in 2014, 2016, and 2018), and the United Nations Interregional Crime and Justice Research Institute (UNICRI).